NicholasBatesNZ/mcserver/README.md

 `py prepare_server.py {VERSION}`

-2. Make sure everything is kosher and optionally drop in world file and/or run server once for paper to generate the things (if you don't now it will slow down every subsequent run)
+2. cd into the generated folder, make sure everything is kosher and optionally drop in world file and/or run server once for paper to generate the things (if you don't now it will slow down every subsequent run)

 3. Build Docker image